PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 <ul>
 <li>The HTTP request method is POST.</li>
 <li>Both the request body and response body are JSON data (JSON objects).</li>
-<li>When the request is processed successfully, the response status code is <code>200</code>, and the properties of the response body are as follows:</li>
+<li>When the request is processed successfully, the response status code is <code>200</code>, and the attributes of the response body are as follows:</li>
 </ul>
 <table>
 <thead>